Martha's Vineyard Real Estate Buyer Agent

 You will also purchase several other types of insurance coverage to protect your home and personal property.
 Homeowner's insurance protects against loss from fire, theft, or wind damage.
 Flood insurance protects against rising water.
 These types of insurance protect your Martha's Vineyard home, focusing on possible future events.
 You pay an annual premium charge for this insurance coverage.
 On the other hand, title insurance protects against hidden title hazards and loss from any defects that already exist in the title and may threaten your financial investment.

 In other words, title insurance is the acceptance of risk for past transactional events rather than future occurrence of events.
-Title insurance has a single one-time premium paid at closing, no termination date and no time limit on the filing of claims, whereas homeowner's insurance has an annual premium charge.
+Title insurance has a single one-time premium paid at closing, no termination date and no time limit on the filing of claims, whereas homeowner's hazard insurance has an annual premium charge.

 There are two basic kinds of title insurance: